bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 }
 </style>
 ```
-There are many more customizations and changes you can make to increase your store's accessibility.
-This article lists just a few.
+There are many more customizations and changes you can make to increase your store's accessibility; this article lists just a few.
 To learn more about accessibility, see the list of related resources below.

 ## Related resources